stayicy/CodeWGrok/README.md

 - Mini Game Roulette: Randomly selects one of the other games.

 ## How to Play
-Visit the live site: https://yourusername.github.io/mini-games-hub/
+Visit the live site: https://stayicy.github.io/mini-games-hub/

-Or clone the repo and open `index.html` in your browser.

-No dependencies required—just plain HTML/JS.